-As of November 2020, there are no publicly available CBDC implementations — instead, they only exist in the form of proof-of-concept projects, like the Digital Currency/Electronic Payments of the People’s Bank of China, or the digital Uruguayan peso of the central bank of Uruguay.
+As of March 2022, there are only a few numbers of publicly-available CBDCs, such as in The Bahamas, followed by Nigeria and the Eastern Caribbean Union.
+Mostly, they only exist in the form of proof-of-concept projects, like the digital currency/electronic payments (DCEP) of the People’s Bank of China, or the Uruguayan e-peso.

-CBDCs do, however, offer several advantages over other forms of fiat money, such as the ability to send them directly between two parties without having to rely on third-party payment processors.
-CBDCs also offer more immediate control by the government over its currency, resulting in more efficient implementation of monetary policy.
+CBDCs do, however, offer several advantages over fiat money, such as the ability to send them directly to other parties without having to rely on third-party payment processors.
+CBDCs also offer more control by the government over its circulation, resulting in a more efficient implementation of monetary policy.

 The Federal Reserve also published a paper highlighting the benefits of a CBDC.
 One of the benefits highlighted the potential of CBDCs to replace the existing cross-border payments systems, as it is a significantly cheaper and faster alternative.
 However, to achieve so, a high level of global cooperation would be required.
 The paper also stated that CBDCs can help decrease the use of paper money that is free of credit and liquidity risk.